feimosi/frameworks-code-comparison/README.md

 }
 ```

-[`componentWillMount()`](https://reactjs.org/docs/react-component.html#componentwillmount) - is invoked just before render.
+[`componentWillMount()`](https://reactjs.org/docs/react-component.html#componentwillmount) - is invoked just before rendering.
 Modifying the state here won't trigger a re-render.

 [`componentDidMount()`](https://reactjs.org/docs/react-component.html#componentdidmount) - is invoked after render.
 Useful for initialisations that require DOM nodes.

 #### Updating

 [`componentWillReceiveProps(nextProps)`](https://reactjs.org/docs/react-component.html#componentwillreceiveprops) - is only called after rendering, but before receiving new props.
-Because React may call this method although props stay the same.
-It is recommended to manually implement a check to see if there's a difference.
+Because React may call this method without props changing, it is recommended to manually implement a check to see if there's a difference.

-[`shouldComponentUpdate(nextProps, nextState)`](https://reactjs.org/docs/react-component.html#shouldcomponentupdate) - the method is called before receiving new props or state.
-By default, it returns true which means render is triggered by any change.
+[`shouldComponentUpdate(nextProps, nextState)`](https://reactjs.org/docs/react-component.html#shouldcomponentupdate) - this method is called before receiving new props or a change of state.
+By default, it returns true which means re-rendering is triggered by any change.
 Modifying this method allows you to only re-render in intended scenarios.

-[`componentWillUpdate(nextProps, nextState)`](https://reactjs.org/docs/react-component.html#componentwillupdate) - is invoked if shouldComponentUpdate returns true before render.
-Note: You can't use this.setState() here.
+[`componentWillUpdate(nextProps, nextState)`](https://reactjs.org/docs/react-component.html#componentwillupdate) - is invoked whenever `shouldComponentUpdate` returns true before rendering.
+Note: You can't use `this.setState()` here.

-[`componentDidUpdate(prevProps, prevState)`](https://reactjs.org/docs/react-component.html#componentdidupdate) - is invoked after render, but not after the initial one.
+[`componentDidUpdate(prevProps, prevState)`](https://reactjs.org/docs/react-component.html#componentdidupdate) - is invoked after rendering, but not after the initial render.
 This method is useful for manipulating the DOM when updated.

 #### Unmounting